Citroën: Recent decades

-The DS brand
+DS brand

 In early 2009, Citroën announced the development of the premium brand DS, for Different Spirit or Distinctive Series (although the reference to the historical Citroën DS is evident), to run in parallel to its mainstream cars.
 The slogan of the DS car marque is "Spirit of avant-garde".

 This new series of cars started early in 2010, with the DS3, a small car based on the floorpan of the new C3.
 The DS3 is based on the concept that preceded the C3 Pluriel production model and the Citroën DS Inside concept car.
 The DS3 is customisable with various roof colours contrasting with the body panels; it was named 2010 Car of the Year by Top Gear Magazine, and was awarded best supermini four times in a row by the JD Power Satisfaction Survey UK and second most efficient supermini (Citroën DS3 1.6 e-HDi 115 Airdream : True MPG 63.0mpg) by What car ? behind the C3.
 In 2013 the DS3 was again the best-selling premium subcompact car, with 40% of the European market share, validating the business model of this product development.

 The DS series is deeply connected to Citroën, as the DS4 launched in 2010, is based on the 2008 Citroën Hypnos concept car and the DS5, which followed in 2015 being based on the 2005 C-SportLounge concept car.

 The rear badge is a new DS logo rather than the familiar Citroën double chevron and all will have markedly different styling from their equivalent sister cars.
 Citroën has produced several dramatic looking concept sports cars of late, with the fully working Citroën Survolt being badged as a DS.
 Indeed, the 2014 DS Divine concept car develops the Citroën Survolt prototype as the future sport coupé of the DS range.

 In China, Citroën has standalone DS showrooms, as well as entire plants built specifically for the production of these vehicles.
 Since 2014 Citroën has sold the Chinese-built DS 5LS and DS 6WR in China.